vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

  don't think this creates a conflict of interest, but feel free to discount what I say.*

+* NOTE 2: I'm publishing this post without having spent the level of effort polishing and refining it that I normally try to spend.
+This is due to the time-sensitive nature of the subject matter and because I expect to get more value from being corrected in the comments on the post than from refining the post myself.
+If errors are pointed out, I will try to correct them, but may not always be able to make timely corrections, so if you're reading the post, please also check the comments to check for flaws identified by comments.*

 The collapse of Sam Bankman-Fried (SBF) and his companies FTX and Alameda Research is the topic du jour on the Effective Altruism Forum, and there have been [several posts on the